NEW: Police chief says "it was difficult to remain silent" about indictments for 14 years

-Previously sealed court documents released Friday show that a Colorado grand jury voted in 1999 to indict the parents of the slain 6-year-old JonBenet on charges of child abuse resulting in death and being accessories to a crime.
+Previously sealed court documents released Friday show that a Colorado grand jury voted in 1999 to indict the parents of murdered 6-year-old JonBenet Ramsey on charges of child abuse resulting in death and being accessories to a crime.

 The district attorney decided that year, however, not to file charges against John and Patricia Ramsey, saying there was insufficient evidence.
 In 2008, a new district attorney said new DNA evidence cleared the parents and their son in the death.